bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ---

-### ❓ Were there any requirements or goals that were difficult?
+### ❓ Were there any requirements or goals that were unable to achieve?

-- Understanding how to structure the game logic and game loop
-- Managing UI updates and game state together
-- Positioning floating animations correctly on the screen
-- Connecting the settings menu to real game behaviour (sound and theme)
-- Managing many features in one project
+- All core requirements of the assignment were successfully completed.
+- The game includes API integration, automatic cookie generation, a dynamic shop system, local storage saving, settings, animations, and error handling.
+- One optional improvement that was not fully implemented is saving the ownership state of each individual upgrade.
+- Instead, the game saves and restores the total CPS value, which still correctly restores gameplay progress.
+- This decision was made because the current implementation already satisfies all assignment requirements and stretch goals.
+- No required features were left incomplete; the remaining ideas are optional enhancements rather than missing functionality.

 ---